 Explores the design process as it relates to human factors and introduces the principles and elements of design as they relate specifically to interior design.
-Includes a brief study of the history of housing in America.
 Covers construction and materials, furniture selection and arrangement and floor plans.

-ID 110 Color Theory (Service-Learning) (2)
+ID 110 Color Theory (Service Learning) (2)